Kasl0/PO/README.md

-# Laboratorium z przedmiotu 'Programowanie obiektowe'
+# Object-oriented Programming course

-1. Wprowadzenie do Javy
+1. Introduction to Java
-2. Model obiektowy Javy
+2. The Java object model
-3. Interakcje pomiędzy obiektami
+3. Interactions between objects
-4. Interfejsy i kolekcje
+4. Interfaces and collections
-5. Dziedziczenie
+5. Inheritance
-6. Interfejs `Map` i wzorzec `Observer`
+6. The `Map` interface and the `Observer` pattern
-7. Graficzny interfejs użytkownika
+7. Graphical user interface (JavaFX)
-8. Wątki
+8. Threads